la2050/archive/_projects/2016/bringing-the-farmers-market-to-peoples-door.md

   - 'Money '
   - Publicity/awareness
   - Infrastructure (building/space/vehicles etc.)
+project_description: >-
+  We are bringing the Farmer's Market to people's doors, by creating a platform where local farmers and artisans can sell and deliver the things they make.
+We then deliver these products to people's door, so that people anywhere in Los Angeles have a way to be connected to local producers and have a way to find, support and receive their craft products.
 project_impact: >-
   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries","Gini coefficient","Jobs per capita","Measures of cultural and